About Corlieu Falls and Red Rock Falls

 This ascent took me about 15 minutes, and the whole out-and-back excursion to Corlieu Falls was about 0.5-0.6 miles round trip.

 Continuing in the upstream direction at the trail junction, after about 0.1-mile, I reached the crossing of Lewis Creek.

 Apparently in the past, there used to be a footbridge crossing the creek to resume the trail on the other side.

-However, apparently that bridge was taken down in 2015 due to decay and the Forest Service has since not put up a replacement bridge.
+However, that bridge was taken down in 2015 due to decay, and the Forest Service has not put up a replacement bridge since.

 Nevertheless, I did notice a makeshift fallen log that acted as a primitive bridge a little further downstream.